SAP/curated-resources-for-domain-driven-design/blog/0002-core-concepts.md

 Value objects are not only containers of data - they can also contain business logic.
 The fact that the value objects are also immutable makes the business operations both thread-safe and side-effect free.

 Another important concept in tactical DDD is the aggregate.
 An aggregate defines a consistency boundary around one or more entities.
 Exactly one entity in an aggregate is the root.
 Lookup is done using the root entity's identifier.
 Any other entities in the aggregate are children of the root, and are referenced by following pointers from the root.
+As such, a very important correlate of this is that during communication between Bounded Contexts one context never explicitly references ids below the aggregate root's id.

 ## Ubiquitous language